recalledz/project-start/docs/00-wireframes.md

 * Exploration and sect disciple lists now use a unified badge styled purely via CSS.
   Each badge displays a parchment background inside a bamboo border along with the disciple's name, mood, HP bar and current task.
+* Disciples on the sect map appear as tiny side-facing coquí sprites.
+Every 10–20 seconds they emit a small croak bubble, and when assigned work they display a task icon such as a pickaxe or scroll.
 * All overlays now use the same parchment-style box for a consistent look.

 #dicsiple overlay card on pressing disciple